-Singapore is an island city-state off southern Malaysia.
-Also known as the Lion City, Singapore is a global financial center and one of the most expensive destinations in the world.
-Singapore is finally becoming one of Asia’s top destinations in Southeast Asia for tourists.
+Singapore, also known as the Lion City, is an island city-state off southern Malaysia, a global financial center and one of the most expensive destinations in the world.
 With its tropical climate and multicultural population, whatever your travel budget, there will be plenty to keep you entertained here.
-Singapore’s excellent infrastructure allows travelers to explore the city safely and in style, think clean, green and highly efficient.
+Singapore’s excellent infrastructure allows travelers to explore the city safely and in style; think clean, green and highly efficient.

 SINGAPORE TOP 5 THINGS TO DO